grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 accepting the proposal.
 Enforcing this ensures that historical context is recorded, though it is still not ideal as it discards comment history.

-## Accepting Proposals
+## Approving Proposals

 All readers are encouraged to engage in reviewing proposals.
-However, whether a proposal is accepted is determined by [rough consensus][] of the Grafana Agent governance team.
+However, whether a proposal is approved is determined by [rough consensus][] of the Grafana Agent governance team.
 External contributors may eventually be invited to [join the governance team][governance] if they have a history of making ongoing contributions to the project or community.

+## Accepting Proposals

+RFCs are usually opened during the design process, and exploratory implementation work can lead to changes in the RFC.

+To avoid the need to frequently update merged RFCs, PRs that add RFCs should not be merged until any relevant code has been merged into the main branch.

+Similarly, issue-based proposals should remain open until any relevant code is merged into the main branch.

 ## Considered alternatives